Cricket Calories Burned Calculator

 How many calories does cricket burn in 30 minutes?

-A person weighing 160 lbs (73 kg) burns approximately 181 calories during 30 minutes of cricket.
-This is based on a MET value of 5.
+A person weighing 160 lbs (73 kg) burns approximately 191 calories during 30 minutes of cricket.
+This is based on a MET value of 5 for cricket.
 Heavier individuals burn more calories, and lighter individuals burn fewer.

 What is the MET value of cricket?

-The MET (Metabolic Equivalent of Task) value for cricket is 5.
+The default MET (Metabolic Equivalent of Task) value for cricket is 5, while the selected training style uses MET 5.
 This means cricket burns 5 times more energy than sitting at rest.
 MET values are established by the Compendium of Physical Activities and represent average energy expenditure for the activity.

 Is cricket good for weight loss?